roman-milk/roman-milk.github.io/jessicas-change-management.md

  At least, all the running gave me time to check out the frat boys.
 Basically, they all acted like preppy, over-privileged brats.
 No doubt, they were popular by a certain kind of women.
 My impression, however, remained that they were mostly jocky douchebags.

  With all the beer flowing freely, the mood was getting boozier.
 The fratsters were slowly losing any kinds of inhibitions.
 When I reached the large wooden table in the clubroom on my next beer round, Ben, one of Matt's top bros, had a new idea.
-Report_Story #3